Anna Zatorska Piotrkowska

 Anna does not know why her father changed his mind.
 Instead of returning to the NKVD facility as a family, Albin and Józef left the kolkholz to continue looking for the Polish army.

 Anna does not remember how or when the rest of the family left the kolkhoz but they did manage to get Władysław into the junaki (Polish military cadet school).
 Waleria, Anna and Marian made their way west to Krasnovodsk on the Caspian Sea to wait for one of the cargo ships evacuating Polish soldiers and civilians to Pahlevi.
 Anna’s only memory of getting to Persia in 1942 is that she was so ill, she may not have been allowed to travel.

-Waleria, too, seems to have avoided the official list-takers.
-Although the Red Cross list of evacuees from the USSR names Genowefa, Helena, Janina, Julia, Karolina and Maria Zatorska, and a Kazimierz Zatorski—all originally from Waniów—there is no entry for Waleria, Anna, Marian, or even Władysław.
+Authorities were supposed to prevent Poles with diseases from spreading their infections to Persia, which may have been Waleria’s reason for avoiding the official list-takers.
+Although the Red Cross list of evacuees from the USSR names Anna’s cousins Helena and Jania and their mother, Karolina, and Genowefa, Julia, and Maria Zatorska, and a Kazimierz Zatorski—all from Waniów—there seems to be no entries for Waleria, Anna, Marian, or even Władysław.

 “We saw Władysław in Persia before he went to Palestine with the junaki.
 I don’t know for how long, but we did see him.
 There were quite a few camps and whenever a group arrived, we would go and see if we could find somebody.”

 Waleria took the job at the Teheran hospital as insurance for the future.